seheesf88/shoppingmall-/README.md

 	8. Provide profile picture option for user and admin.
 	9. Confirm password authentication when updating profile password and creating account.
 	10. Create a modal for an about section of the page.
+	11. Allow multiple items to be placed on the market for sale

+Please let us know if you want us to add any other features that you would like.
+We are looking to expand our site in functionality and design so any recommendations will be happily accepted.